 Students are encouraged to show and share their commitments to sustainability with others on and off campus by becoming “eco-reps” as part of a peer-to-peer sustainability education program; joining UC Sprouts to help engage younger children from around the area understand how science and sustainability can help the Valley thrive for many generations to come; or get involved in the new Energize Colleges workforce development and training program, which offers internships and education, including applied learning opportunities through meaningful roles on campus and in community projects.

 It's not just students, though.
 Faculty and staff members are asked to do their part, too, in maintaining a green campus community.
 For example, purchasing procedures reward vendors who can enhance the campus’s commitment to sustainability, the landscaping is designed for maximum efficiency, smart energy-monitoring systems in buildings help keep usage and the environmental footprint to a minimum, and some of UC Merced’s most important research focuses on sustainability, from solar energy and ecology to climate change.

 UC Merced observes many practices across campus to enhance its sustainability, and moved up from silver to gold in this year's Association for the Advancement of Sustainability in Higher Education’s Sustainability Tracking, Assessment & Rating System, a rigorous review process that takes the better part of a year to complete.

 Other initiatives include:

 Also a part of our green-campus goal: land conservation.
-Through a special collaboration with the Packard Foundation, the Hewlett Foundation, the Nature Conservancy and the state of California, the campus set aside 25,000 acres of grassland habitat for permanent conservation, 6,500 acres of which comprises the new Vernal Pools-Grasslands Nature Reserve, open space adjacent to campus that will be used for research and community outreach, but never developed.
+Through a special collaboration with the Packard Foundation, the Hewlett Foundation, the Nature Conservancy and the state of California, the campus set aside 25,000 acres of grassland habitat for permanent conservation, 6,500 acres of which comprises the Merced Vernal Pools and Grassland Reserve, open space adjacent to campus that will be used for research and community outreach, but never developed.